|Research Foundation of Southern California, La Jolla

 be incorporated to complete the unification of the forces, string theory continues to be the subject of considerable interest.

-P) monomers, within anti-parallel strands.
-They flank a ribosylglycine-amide (Ri-NH2) pair.
+(Ru-P) monomers, within anti-parallel strands.
+They flank a ribosyl-amine (Ri-NH2) pair.

 Modification converted the ribose from a non-interacting monomer (embedded scaffold) to an